Hello @accounting40: You should see the option in sales tax where you can go back to the old style of sales tax.

 Hi Sandra Showalter,

 You're doing the correct way to override the tax amount.
-However, we don't want to stay this way.
-Having said that, it's best if one of our phone agents can see your setup and check this further.
-Also, they can check if it's still possible to revert your interface to manual sales tax.
+However, we don't want to stay in that way.
+For that reason, I would recommend contacting our our phone agents.
+They can do a screen-sharing session to check to see your setup.
+Also, they'll be able to check if it's still possible to revert your interface to manual sales tax.

 Here's how to get their number: